SanPen/GridCal/README.md

 - Monte Carlo simulation based on the input profiles.
 (Stochastic power flow)

 - Latin Hypercube Sampling based on the input profiles.

+- Blackout cascading in simulation and step by step mode.

 - Three-phase short circuit.